pclambert/website/content/Alltalks/_index.md

 +++

+4-9 June 2018.
+Paul Dickman and I will teach a 5-day course on statistical methods for population-based cancer survival analysis in Veneto Italy.
+Further details available [here](http://cansurv.net/).

+26 February - 2 March 2018: Paul Dickman and I will teach a 5-day course on statistical methods for population-based cancer survival analysis in Adelaide, Australia.
+Further details will be provided shortly.

+21-23 February 2018: I will teach a series of 1-day courses in Melbourne, Australia with Paul Dickman.
+Further details can be found [here](http://www.vicbiostat.org.au/vicbiostat-summer-school-2018).

 15-17 January 2018 Parametric Competing Risks and Multistate models, [_Swiss Epidemiology Winter School_](https://www.epi-winterschool.org), Wengen, Switzerland.

+30 November 2017.
+Some key issues in the reporting of national cancer survival statistics.
+Public Heath England, London.

+16 October 2017 [Age Period Cohort (APC) models for predictions of cancer incidence and mortality]({{< ref "teaching/apccourse.md" >}}), Pre-conference course.
+Intenational Association of Cancer Registries, Utrect Utrecht.

+14 September 2017.
+An online interactive tool to improve the understanding of cancer survival statistics.
+North American Association of Central Cancer Registries Online Webinar

 22 June 2017, [An online interactive tool to improve the understanding of cancer survival statistics](pdf/NAACCR_Junel2017.pdf). _North American Association of Central Cancer Registries_, Albuquerque, New Mexico, USA.